itzrahulyadav/Notes/graphsnotes.md

         return false;
     }

-    // Function to detect cycle in a directed graph. public boolean isCyclic(int V, ArrayList<ArrayList<Integer>> adj) {
+    // Function to detect cycle in a dire cted graph.
+    public boolean isCyclic(int V, ArrayList<ArrayList<Integer>> adj) {
         // marking all vertices as not visited and not a part of recursion stack boolean[] visited = new boolean[V];